hainayanda/AttributeKit/README.md

 ### Stats

-`Stats` is a `propertyWrapper` that will record statistic of the propertyWrapper assign history:
+`Stats` is a `propertyWrapper` that will record statistics of the `propertyWrapper` assigned history:

 ```swift
 @Stats var number: Int = 1